gullitmiranda/dotfiles/README.md

       cmd: brew install app
   ```

 Each component has its own independent configuration, eliminating the need for a central configuration file.
-Common shell configurations are shared through the `shells/common` directory.
+Shared shell configurations are shared through the `shells/share` directory.

 This modular approach allows for better organization and platform-specific configuration.